 Will Insurance Cover My Fertility Treatment?
-Questions to Ask Your Provider in 2020
+Questions to Ask Your Provider for 2022 Coverage

 People don’t plan on having trouble… in fact, we usually try our hardest to prevent "surprises," assuming everything is perfectly fine.
 So, finding out that you are going to need some assistance might be shocking, devastating, and heartbreaking.

 Then your clinic shows you the price list of your different options.

 Did you know that one cycle of IVF can cost somewhere between $12,850 and $24,250?

 Surely your health insurance will cover your treatment needs, right?
-Eh… maybe.
-Unfortunately, not many health insurance plans cover fertility needs, which results in you either paying out of pocket, seeking grants or loans, or halting your treatment altogether.
-We at RMA of Connecticut hate seeing patients stress over the financials of their fertility when we wish they could focus all their energy into their end goal: having a baby.
+Eh…maybe - depending on your employer, insurance provider, and your specific plan.
+Unfortunately, very few health insurance plans cover fertility needs, which can result in you either paying out of pocket, seeking grants or loans, or halting your treatment altogether.
+We at RMA of Connecticut hate seeing patients stress over the financials of fertility when we wish they could focus all their energy into their end goal: having a baby.

 But that’s why you’re here reading this blog.
-Even in the chaos of 2020, you want to take control of your future.
-We 100% support that and are going to help you figure all this out.
+As we navigate life with COVID-19 and look to 2022, you likely feel like you want to take control of your future.
+We 100% support that, and are going to help you figure all this out.

 How Do I Pay for Fertility Treatment?